Intermediate

 }

 Why It Matters: Module systems enable code organization and tree-shaking.
-ES modules integrate with bundlers.
-Type-only imports prevent runtime bloat from type definitions.
-Ambient modules (declare module) add types to JavaScript libraries without types.
-This pattern is essential for scalable TypeScript applications.
+ES modules integrate with bundlers for optimal production bundles.
+Type-only imports prevent circular dependency runtime errors while maintaining compile-time type checking.
+Namespace augmentation allows extending third-party library types without forking.
+Understanding module resolution is essential for debugging import errors in monorepos and multi-package TypeScript projects.

 Example 39: Conditional Types with Distributive Behavior